This tutorial assumes that you understand the basics of entering Crayta’s CREATE mode and have some experience building levels.

 Properties are information stored about the entity, such as its name, position and rotation.
 When we selected a new meshAsset for this entity we changed one of its properties.

-If your robot was anything like mine, it ran in the completely wrong direction from the racetrack.
-Furthermore, it seems to be facing completely the wrong way.
+If your robot was anything like mine, it may have run in the completely wrong direction from the racetrack or started facing the wrong way.
 We can use the same technique we used to change the mesh to change the other properties of our entity in the Entity Editor and fix these mistakes too!

-Again, look at the Robot and press X to open the Entity Editor.
+Look at the Robot and press X on controller or E on keyboard to open the Entity Editor.

-You can use D-PAD RIGHT or LEFT to increase or decrease this number.
+You can use D-Pad Right or Left on controller or and type in a value on keyboard to begin editing this value.
 When you change its value, you should find that the Robot starts to rotate.

 Rotate the Robot to make sure it is facing in the direction it of the racetrack.
 It’s likely to be either 0, 90, 180 or 270.

-Press B to stop editing the number and press B to close the Entity Editor.
+On controller press B to stop editing the number and press B to close the Entity Editor.
+On Keyboard or Mouse you can simply select enter to confirm and select the cross icon to close it.

 With the Entity Editor open, navigate to the boxes next to “speed”.